sencha-dev/powkit/README.md

 The estimated hash times are meant to be relative since it can vary across different hardware.
-All tests were run with the DAG already calculated.
+All tests were run with the respective DAG already calculated.
+In almost all cases hashing functions are the bottleneck (which is how PoW algorithms are designed to behave).

 | Algorithm   | DAG         | Estimated Hash Time       |
 | ----------- | ----------- | --------------------------|